Lemoncode/react-hooks-by-example/15-promise-unmounted/Readme.md

 This example takes as a starting point the example _14-use-ref-dom_.

-When we make a request to a rest api or similar (an AJAX call), React can generate a memory leak if we remove from the dom the component that has made the call while the request is in progress.
+When we make a request to a rest api or similar (an AJAX call), React can generate a memory leak if we remove the component from the DOM that has made the call while the request is in progress.

 What is the specific problem?
-That we try to do a _setState_ in a component that is no longer in the DOM (that space for the state has been freed).
+We try to do a _setState_ in a component that is no longer in the DOM (that space for the state has been freed).

 How can we avoid this?
-Detecting when a component is mount and dismount, In order not to make this very tedious, we can use hooks.
+Detecting when a component is mounted and dismounted, doing this check manually can be a pain in the neck, but we can get benefit of hooks to automate this check.

 ## Steps

-- First we copy the previous example, and do a _npm install_
+- First we copy the previous example, and execute a _npm install_

 ```bash
 npm install
 ```

-- Let's to base ourselves on an example in which in a child component we load a list of data from a rest api, and this child component we can decide to create or destroy it from the parent component.

-First we create the frame

-_./src/demo.js_
+- Let's take as starting point an example where we show / hide a child component that does an AJAX request.

+_./src/demo.tsx_

 ```tsx
 import React from "react";